mitranim/espo/readme.md

 import * as es from './node_modules/espo/espo.mjs'

-import * as es from 'https://unpkg.com/espo/espo.mjs'
+import * as es from 'https://cdn.jsdelivr.net/npm/espo@0.6.4/espo.mjs'
 ```

 ### Trichotomy of proxy/handler/target

-While Espo is fairly magical (fairy magical?), the user must be aware of proxies.
+While Espo is fairly magical (🧚 fairy magical?), the user must be aware of proxies.
 In Espo, your objects aren't "observables" in a classic sense, full of special properties and methods.
 Instead, they remain clean, but wrapped into a `Proxy`, together with a _proxy handler_ object, which is the actual state of the observable, with subscribers, explicit sub/unsub methods, and so on.

 Mostly, you wrap via [`obs`](#function-obsref) or by subclassing [`Obs`](#class-obs), and just use the resulting proxy as if it was the original object.
 [Implicit sub/resub](#implicit-subresub) relies on proxy features.
 For explicit sub/unsub, access the proxy handler via [`ph`](#function-phref), and call the handler's methods.